ArborealAudio/OmniAmp/Notes.md

 	- Post cab & verb
 - SIMD for reverb.
 Maybe cut channels in half and let SIMD do the rest?
 	- Need to basically write a SIMD-compatible buffer, or devise a way to get copyable SIMD buffers that'll work as a drop-in for the current impl
+- Running into a larger issue pertaining to SIMD classes & the classes JUCE uses to process audio.
+You've got the AudioBuffer, which was easy enough to rewrite, but then you've got ProcessContexts which things like IIR take as their blockwise argument, and it's a pain to get it all to conform to one codebase.
+So we either must:
+	- settled on just doing sample-wise processing to avoid ProcessContext.
+Until next time...
 - ~~Pedal is no longer working~~ Had to rewind chowdsp_wdf to a prior commit.
 Should figure out what caused the issue and submit a PR
 	- (but it's working when pulling from upstream on Linux??)
 	- could be an issue w/ Neon specifically
 - Preset menu (start out with just the ability to save user presets)
 - Parameter smoothing
+- [BACK-BURNER] Advanced options including
+	- stereo/mono switch
+		- would this involve fukking with SIMD?
-- [BACK-BURNER] Advanced options including stereo/mono switch, stereo/MS linking for compressor
+	- stereo/MS linking for compressor
+		- currently have stereo linking option for compressor

 # NOTES